basanta4043/flappy-hand/Readme.md

 Control a minimalist Flappy Bird clone using your hand tracked via webcam.
 Hand motion (moving your palm upward) triggers the bird to flap.
 The game includes a start menu and a game‑over screen with a **Try Again** button.

-[https://github.com/yourname/flappy-hand-flappy](https://github.com/yourname/flappy-hand-flappy) (replace with your repo URL if you publish)

 ---

 ## ✨ Features